Explore The Dragon Island of Mallorca: Sa Dragonera

 By boat from Peguera and Santa Ponça

 Even if you are not able to drive to Sant Elm and take a water taxi from there, there is still a way for you to reach the island.
 Boat excursions are available from Peguera, Camp de Mar, and Santa Ponça, offering several hours of stay on Mallorca’s Dragon Island.
-You can book the tour here.

 By Kayak from Sant Elm

 If you prefer not to use a boat but want a more adventurous option, you can kayak from Sant Elm to Dragonera.
 These guided trips are not very long and are relatively easy, suitable for children to participate in paddling.
-You can find more information and book your kayak excursion here.

 Snorkeling trip from Sant Elm

 For a unique sightseeing experience, you can explore the Sa Dragonera nature reserve underwater instead of setting foot on land.
 This snorkeling trip is suitable for children aged 8 and above with good swimming skills.
-You can reserve your spot for this snorkeling excursion here.

 In Short